catlomao/cmd-rpc/readme.md

 #### How Did You Make it?

-I build it using paper and convert it to .exe so it would work without needing to install paper on your computer
+I build it using python and convert it to .exe so it would work without needing to install python on your computer

 #### Why it shutdown after 10 Hours, Why Not 24/7?